Ars Nova Singers

 The Ars Nova Singers is a choral ensemble based in Boulder, Colorado.
 Founded in 1986, Ars Nova Singers is composed of about 40 singers who were selected through auditions from the Boulder / Denver metropolitan area.
 Ars Nova has achieved significant national recognition, recording ten critically acclaimed solo recordings as well as performing on seven recordings with Boulder composer and instrumentalist, Bill Douglas.

 Ars Nova performs a variety of music but specializes in a cappella works of Renaissance masters and contemporary works by 20th and 21st century composers.
 The ensemble's musical accomplishments include performances of the music of Hildegard of Bingen, concerts of the complete Responsoria by the late-Renaissance composer Carlo Gesualdo, acclaimed performances of the a cappella works of Rachmaninoff (the Vespers and Liturgy of St. John), and the commissioning and premiering of new works.

 Performances

 Since their founding, the Ars Nova Singers has done over 300 live performances of over 100 concert programs.
 The group has been featured on radio broadcasts throughout North and South America, Australia, Japan, and Europe, including such National Public Radio programs as The First Art, Music from the Hearts of Space, and locally on Colorado Public Radio's Colorado Matters and Colorado Spotlight programs.

 Honors include an invitation-only performance on National Public Radio in Washington, D.C.
-(2006); performances at the national conventions of Chorus America (2002) and The American Guild of Organists (1998); and support from the Chorus Program of the National Endowment for the Arts and the Performing Ensembles program of the Aaron Copland Fund for Music.
+(2006); performances at the national conventions of Chorus America (2002); and The American Guild of Organists (1998); and with world renowned vocal group VOCES8 (2023); and support from the Chorus Program of the National Endowment for the Arts and the Performing Ensembles program of the Aaron Copland Fund for Music.